Getting Started in Japan – Fall 2023

 All exchange students are required to enroll in the two types of insurance below:

-1. Personal Accident Insurance for Students Pursuing Education & Research (Gakkensai Insurance)
+1. Personal Accident Insurance for Students Pursuing Education & Research (Gakkensai Insurance) *Pamphlet

-2. Comprehensive Insurance for Students Lives Coupled with "Gakkensai Insurance" for International Students (Inbound Futai Gakuso)
+2. Comprehensive Insurance for Students Lives Coupled with "Gakkensai Insurance" for International Students (Inbound Futai Gakuso) *Pamphlet *Pamphlet for students enrolling in Graduate School of Science or Faculty of Science

 Student Exchange Division will apply for them on your behalf, so there's no need to fill out applications on your part.
 Insurance premiums vary slightly depending on your department and the length of your stay.
 Please refer to the table below.
 When transferring the money, a handling fee will be charged in addition to these amounts.